-With its lush forests and historic towns, Mississippi can be a beautiful place to drive, but it’s also dangerous.
-According to the Insurance Institute for Highway Safety, Mississippi has the country’s third-highest fatality rate per mile driven.
-Not everyone heeds the threat: 23 percent of Mississippi’s drivers lack insurance, nearly twice the national average.
+With its lush forests and historic towns, Mississippi can be a beautiful place to drive, but it's also dangerous.
+According to the Insurance Institute for Highway Safety, Mississippi has the country's highest fatality rate per mile driven.
+Unfortunately, not everyone heeds the threat: over 23 percent of Mississippi's drivers lack insurance, nearly twice the national average.
 Read on to learn more about the coverage you need to protect yourself on the road in the Magnolia State.

 Mississippi Vehicle Insurance Requirements

-With a median annual income of $35,521, Mississippi is the poorest state in the country.
+With a median annual income of around $42,000, Mississippi is the poorest state in the country.
 Mississippi drivers spend less on their car insurance than the national average, but car insurance is still a big expense.

-Insurers aren’t required to give discounts, but smart shoppers can often find deals.
+That said, smart shoppers can often find deals if they know where to look.
 And because the state is cracking down on people who flout insurance laws, getting the cheap but robust coverage has never made more sense.

 Who Needs Vehicle Insurance in Mississippi?